harrytruman/network-config/group_vars/README.md

-# Inventory, Group, and Host Variables
+# Group and Host Variables

 Ansible's inventory variables are grouped into two classes of internal categories: `groupvars` and `hostvars`.